 The 8 Dimensions of Wellness

 Because of this, recovery from addiction is an entire lifestyle change.
 It’s a healing process that may require various professionals from various healing fields.
-For instance, in 2011, Substance Abuse and Mental Health Services Administration (SAMSA) launched the National Wellness Week where they’ve outlined and promoted eight dimensions of wellness.
+For instance, in 2011, the Substance Abuse and Mental Health Services Administration (SAMSA) launched the National Wellness Week where they’ve outlined and promoted eight dimensions of wellness.
 These include:

 Emotional—Being able to manage life effectively and sustain satisfying relationships